Baltimore accent: Films

 The films of John Waters, many of which have been filmed in and around Baltimore, often attempt to capture the Baltimore accent, particularly the early films.
 For example, John Waters uses his own Baltimore accent in the commentary during his film Pink Flamingos.
 John Travolta's character in the 2007 version of John Waters's Hairspray spoke with an exaggerated Baltimore accent.
 Likewise, several of the films of Barry Levinson are set in and around Baltimore during the 1940s-1960s, and employ the Baltimore accent.
-Michael Tucker who was born and raised in Baltimore, speaks with a West Baltimore accent.
+Michael Tucker, who was born and raised in Baltimore, speaks with a West Baltimore accent.

 Television

-Television drama series Homicide: Life on the Streets and The Wire are both set in Baltimore and in some cases include actors who are native white and black Baltimoreans.
-In the early Homicide: Life on the Streets episode "Three Men and Adena", a suspect, Risley Tucker, describes how he can tell whereabouts in or around the city a person comes from simply by whether they pronounce the city's name as "Balti-maw", "Balti-moh", or "Bawl-mer".
+Television drama series Homicide: Life on the Street and The Wire are both set in Baltimore and in some cases include actors who are native white and black Baltimoreans.
+In the early Homicide: Life on the Street episode "Three Men and Adena", a suspect, Risley Tucker, describes how he can tell whereabouts in or around the city a person comes from simply by whether they pronounce the city's name as "Balti-maw", "Balti-moh", or "Bawl-mer".

 In Season 4, Episode 7 of The Tracey Ullman Show, Baltimore actor Michael Tucker portrays the father of Ullman's character JoJo.
 The skit is set in a Baltimore row house.
 Tucker advises Ullman to "take a Liverpool accent and Americanize it."
 The episode called "The Stoops" begins with Tracey washing her marble stoops, which are the most common small porches attached to most Baltimore town homes (called row houses in Baltimore).

 In the 30 Rock episode, "I Do Do", Elizabeth Banks parodies the accent by portraying Avery Jessup, the spokesperson for the fictional Overshoppe.com in a flashback scene.

 Kathy Bates' character on the "Freak Show" season of American Horror Story was inspired by a Baltimore accent.

 Whether it was on his ESPN Radio show or SportsCenter at Night, Scott Van Pelt always ended his segments with Tim Kurkjian by mentioning names in a Baltimore accent featuring at least one fronted 'o'.